tanglong3bf/DrogonJwtUtil/README.md

         exp: 1800
         # nbf: not before time in seconds, if it is negative, means not set this field to payload. -1 by default.
         nbf: -1
-        # jti: JWT ID, if it is false, means not set this field to payload. false by default.
+        # jti: JWT ID, if it is false, means not set this field to payload.
+If it is true, the UUID will be used to generate the jti field.
+False by default.
         jti: false
 ```